het-tanis/prolug-labs/Linux-Labs/09-conditional-and-counting-loops/step3/text.md

 ```

-Set the file to executible for root user and root group.
+Set the file to executable for root user and root group.

 ```plain
 chmod 750 /root/file_create.sh